deepak-madhukar/CSRnet-draft1/README.md

 ShanghaiTech Dataset: [Google Drive](https://drive.google.com/open?id=16dhJn7k4FWVwByRsQAEpl9lwjuV03jVI)

 ## Prerequisites
-You can either run this codebase on your loacal machine if you have atleast 8gb video memory or you can use any online gpu providing services.
+Either run this codebase on your loacal machine if you have atleast 8gb video memory or you can use any online gpu providing services.

 ### for Local machine setup you  ust have
 Python:3.7 or later